 Avoidable and unfair differences in health status between groups of people or communities.

 As you learned in Week 1, only a small proportion of a person’s wellbeing is linked to the health care they receive.
 Our health is determined by a complex mix of factors, our lifestyles, health-related behaviours and a set of wider factors including income, housing and employment status.
 These latter factors are often referred to as the wider determinants of health (or sometimes the ‘social determinants of health’ or ‘broader determinants of health’).
 The diagram below illustrates all the factors that influence your health.

 Source: Dahlgren, G. and Whitehead, M. (1993) Tackling inequalities in health: what can we learn from what has been tried?

 Many experts agree that the wider determinants of health are more important than health care in ensuring a healthy population.
 This means that many services have an impact on health inequalities but the NHS can also play an important role.

 How does the NHS measure inequalities?

 In recognition of this, the Health and Social Care Act introduced a new requirement for the NHS to reduce health inequalities in England.
 The main measures of health inequality that the NHS uses are described in Public Health England’s health profiles dataset.
 The Department of Health and Social Care has a legal duty to set out every year how well the NHS is doing on contributing to tackling health inequalities, given its legal duty to do so.

 How successful is the NHS at reducing health inequalities?

 Currently, the NHS assesses its performance against several health inequalities indicators, published in the Department of Health and Social Care’s annual report.
-The data shows that between 2013 and 2016, health inequalities have worsened against 6 out of 15 indicators and improved against 7 of indicators:
+The data shows that between 2010 to 2011 and 2017, health inequalities have widened across six of these indicators, with four of these showing a significant increase in inequality: